Find the Best Time Tracking Software Vendor

-Historically, time tracking systems were mostly used by large corporations that could afford the expensive costs, but today the cloud has made these services much more affordable.
-Cloud deployments offer a scalable solution that grows or shrinks with the company, and most modern systems are available via a subscription-based Software-as-a-Service (SaaS) model, so organizations needn’t worry about additional hardware or infrastructure.
-Let’s look at some of the additional considerations you may need to make when comparing time tracking software.
+Historically, time tracking systems were mostly used by large corporations that could afford the expensive costs, but the cloud has made these services much more affordable.
+Cloud deployment offers a scalable solution that grows or shrinks with the company.
+Most modern systems are available via a subscription-based, Software-as-a-Service (SaaS) model, so organizations needn’t worry about additional hardware or infrastructure.
+Let’s look at some of the additional considerations you may need to make when comparing time tracking tools.

 Many businesses do not need a company-wide time tracking system.
-Your company may only wish to track employees that work with clients, or how long it takes for your programmers to debug a feature.
+Your company may only wish to track employees that work with clients, or the time it takes for your programmers to debug a feature.
 Depending on your business or team needs, consider a solution that is tailored to your specific team.

-If you work with several clients on a variety of projects, then a system with project portfolio management is important.
-For project managers, the ability to accurately measure task time and use it to forecast future project estimates is an important feature.
-Since you work with multiple contractors and consultants, a system that tracks time in myriad ways is essential.
-Look for an end-to-end project management solution with strong time tracking capabilities, or a standalone time tracking software that integrates with your existing PM systems.
+If you work with several clients on a variety of projects, a system with project portfolio management is important.
+For project managers, the ability to accurately measure task time and use it to forecast future project estimates is critical.
+Since you work with multiple contractors and consultants, a system that tracks time in a myriad of ways is essential.
+Look for an end-to-end project management solution with strong time tracking capabilities or a standalone time tracking software that integrates with your existing PM systems.

 Many time tracking vendors offer workforce management packages that include time and attendance, scheduling, absence management, human resources, payroll, talent management, and labor analytics.
-SMBs should look for employee time tracking software that automatically transfers data to your payroll system, a workforce-specific time tracking vendor, while larger companies should consider an end-to-end HR software suite that includes a time tracking module.
+SMBs should look for a workforce-specific employee time tracking software that automatically transfers data to your payroll system, while larger companies should consider an end-to-end HR software suite that includes a time tracking module.

-For companies with a mobile workforce, knowing where your employees are can help provide accurate technician arrival time to clients, which increases customer satisfaction.
+For companies with a mobile workforce, knowing where your employees are provides accurate technician arrival time to clients, which increases customer satisfaction.
 A time tracking vendor that integrates with your field service management software and provides GPS location tracking for jobs is necessary.

 Time tracking software is commonly used by professionals that bill by the hour, as it provides “proof” to clients of work done.
-If you’re a freelancer or very small firm, look for a time tracking solution that helps automatically generate invoices and create reports for clients.
+If you’re a freelancer or very small firm, look for a time tracking solution that automatically generates invoices and creates reports for clients.
 For lawyers or individuals that must meet strict legal regulations, consider a vendor that provides industry-specific time tracking software.

 Time tracking software for large companies allows you to monitor employee productivity by recording computer and Internet usage.
 Many systems even allow you to block specific websites to increase productivity.
-Look for a system with a simple interface that anyone can use, and on that integrates with your company’s existing ERP software, as it can be used to complete timesheets and payroll.
+Look for a system with a simple interface and that integrates with your company’s existing ERP software, as it can be used to complete timesheets and payroll.

 Creating Executive Buy-In